nimanat7/Riddler-quiz/README.md

 Hello everyone!
-This is bigging of the riddler project.
+This is the bigging of the riddler project.